ChuaCheowHuan/PBT_MARL_watered_down/README.md

 Both can be inherited/mutated.
 Learning rate can be resampled/perturbed while gamma can only be resampled.

-**EDIT**: Point (2) doesn't work as the configuration dict is replicated in the ray cluster so it's not something I can just change in my code.
-I'll be working on a workaround.
+**EDIT**:
+Learning rate should be working now.
+Gamma doesn't work as a mixin has to be added to a modified policy.
+I'll be fixing it.

 # Simple walkthru:
 Before each training iteration, the driver (in this context, the main process, this is also where the RLlib trainer resides) randomly selects a pair of agents (agt_i, agt_j, where i != j) from a population of agents.
 This i, j pair will take up the role of player_A & player_B respectively.